Early modern Switzerland: Growth of the aristocracy

 Political power congealed around the 13 cantons (Bern, Zürich, Zug, Glarus, Uri, Schwyz, Unterwalden, Fribourg, Solothurn, Basel, Luzern, Schaffhausen, Appenzell) of the old confederation.
 During this era, the patrician families decreased in number but increased in power.
 Some patrician families were drawn from leadership in the guilds or trading groups within the town, while other families grew from successful mercenary captains and soldiers.
 The trend toward increasing authoritarianism conflicted with the history of public expression that grew out of the Swiss Reformation.
 In many regions the patrician families were unable to suppress the public assemblies, but they did dominate the assemblies.
 The tradition of inviting the people to express their opinions died out mostly during this era.

 During this time, changes to the membership of city councils became increasingly rare.
 Throughout the Middle Ages a seat on the town council was normally a lifetime appointment.
 However, plagues, battlefield deaths, and conflicts over the Reformation guaranteed a regular turnover in the city councils.
 During the early modern era, growing scientific knowledge and relative peace reduced the number of open seats in the cities.
 At the same time, council members were increasingly able to fill the council with relatives.
 The population in Europe began to expand again following the Thirty Years' War.
 This led to population pressure that hadn't been experienced in several generations.
 For protection and help against the rising number of immigrants and landless peasants, many villages began to draw closer to neighboring towns, eventually coming under the authority of the larger towns.

 During the 17th century seats in the councils became increasingly hereditary.
 There were between 50 and 200 families that controlled all the key political, military, and industrial positions in Switzerland.
 In Bern out of 360 burgher families only 69 still had any power and could be elected by the end of the 18th century.
 However, the aristocracy remained generally open, and in some cities new families were accepted if they were successful and rich enough.
-An unusual example of interstate family relations are the Counts de Salis-Soglio who were naturalized in the UK in 1743, only to be sent back immediately to Chur by King George II as British envoys to the Three Leagues (nowadays the canton of Grisons), a country where the family was predominant in the 18th century.
+An unusual example of interstate family relations are the Counts de Salis-Soglio who were naturalized as British subjects in 1743, only to be sent back immediately to Chur by George II of Great Britain as envoys to the Three Leagues (nowadays the canton of Grisons), a country where the family was predominant in the 18th century.
 They have ever since remained land owners in England and Switzerland, kept both nationalities and continue to commute between both countries to this day.